 When we suggested this to him, he demurred at first, but after thinking about it for a while he agreed with us and told us that he wanted his papers to be donated to the Catholic University of America.
 He was happy that this trove of primary and secondary sources would assist future generations of historians committed to black Catholic history to continue researching, writing, and teaching an-ever more contextualized and rich history of Catholics of African descent in the United States.

 It’s African American History Month, and we’ve got all kinds of African-American history here at The Catholic University of America.

 In fact, you’re standing on it.
 The original 65 acres purchased by the U.S. Catholic Bishops to found the University is rife with African American history.
 It didn’t start out that way.
 Initially, the first house built on the current CUA campus was built by Samuel Harrison Smith and Margaret Bayard Smith.
 The Smiths were invited to settle in the young capital city in 1803 by President Thomas Jefferson and found the District’s first newspaper.
 Later, the house passed on to James Middleton and his son Erasmus Middleton.
-The Middleton family held it as a slave-run plantation, until the Emancipation Act of 1862 (the first emancipation act in the nation, by the way) liberated the slaves of Washington, D.C.
+The Middleton family held it as an estate run by enslaved people, until the Emancipation Act of 1862 (the first emancipation act in the nation, by the way) liberated the enslaved of Washington, D.C.
 The house eventually became part of the CUA campus and was demolished in 1970.